shaharke/rabbitmq-training/pubsub.md

 ## Goal

-Implemet a Pub/Sub using a `fanout` exchange
+Implement a Pub/Sub using a `fanout` exchange

 ## Instructions